mariaclarafrisoni/Project-KE4H/methodology.md

 ![image](https://github.com/mariaclarafrisoni/Project-KE4H/blob/master/img%2024.png?raw=true)

 Both answers are effective and true.
-But **Chat GPT** was more precise in giving us the exact name of the commissioner of the castle, that <u>Aymon of Challant</u>, its patron and commissioner.
+But **Chat GPT** was more precise in giving us the exact name of the commissioner of the castle, that is <u>Aymon of Challant</u>, its patron and commissioner.
 That’s the answer we immediately found when googling ["who commissioned the construction of the Fenis castle?"](https://www.google.com/search?q=who+commissioned+the+construction+of+the+Fenis+castle%3F&oq=who+commissioned+the+construction+of+the+Fenis+castle%3F&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIHCAEQIRigATIHCAIQIRigATIHCAMQIRigATIHCAQQIRigATIHCAUQIRigAdIBBzk0MWowajSoAgCwAgA&sourceid=chrome&ie=UTF-8)

 Thefeore, we asked Chat GPT to create the RDF triple for the entity:
 ```ttl